 Young Women’s Cancer Survival Coalition

 The Young Women’s Cancer Survival Coalition helps young women with cancer face the unique challenges that affect them, such as higher mortality rates, fertility and childcare issues, and the possibility of early menopause.
-The group meets at Gilda’s Club in Warminster.
+The group meets the first Wednesday of each month at 6:30 pm at Cancer Support Community Greater Philadelphia, 200 Kirk Road, Warminster.

 The American Cancer Society